Chilika Lake: Fauna

 Nalbana Island is the core area of the Ramsar designated wetlands of Chilika Lake.
 Nalbana means a weed-covered island In the Odia language.
 It is a major island in the center of the lake and has an area of 15.53 km2.
-The island gets completely submerged during the monsoon season.
-As the monsoon recedes in the winter, lake levels decrease and the island is gradually exposed, birds flock to the island in large numbers to feed on its extensive mudflats.
+The island gets submerged during the monsoon season.
+As the monsoon recedes in the winter, lake levels decrease and the island is exposed, birds flock to the island in large numbers to feed on its extensive mudflats.
 Nalbana was notified in 1987 and declared a bird sanctuary in 1973 under the Wildlife Protection Act.

 Aqua fauna

 As per the Chilika Development Authority's (CDA) updated data (2002), 323 aquatic species, which includes 261 fish species, 28 prawns and 34 crabs are reported out of which sixty five species breed in the lake.
 27 species are freshwater fishes and two genera of prawns.
 The remaining species migrate to the sea to breed.
 21 species of herrings and sardines of the family Clupeidae are reported.